 You may think why or how silly, but this means if going away you need to take 1 power adapter and a USB cable rather than 2 power adapters and a docking station.
 Thumbs up all round from us here at Electric Teeth.

-And when you do use the app, the case cover actually has a clip designed to hold your smartphone in place too!
+And when you do use the app, the case cover has a clip designed to hold your smartphone in place too!
 Pretty nifty.
-If you phone is no thicker than 12mm.
+If your phone is no thicker than 12mm.

 An accessory I loved that comes provided with the Pro 7000 but not the Genius is the Smart Wireless Guide.
 Essentially a portable clock and timer that shows your cleaning mode, how well you are brushing (via a smiley or sad face and star rating) and how long you have been brushing for.